daronphang/programming-resources/cloud-computing/AWS/services/security/products.md

 Helps with auditing and compliance of your AWS resources by recording configurations and changes over time.
 Logs are stored in S3 bucket.

+You can use an AWS Config rule to detect non-compliant tags i.e.g require-tags set to true.
+This rule checks if a resource contains the tags that you specify.

 ### Features

 - Keeps inventory of AWS resources